-The Edinburgh Futures Institute has announced that five projects that will receive funding to pioneer new interdisciplinary research.
+The Edinburgh Futures Institute has announced four projects that will receive funding to pioneer new interdisciplinary research.

-The projects that will receive up to £5,000 explore a wide range of issues, such as how data can help tackle inequality, the use of blockchain technology to help people in Africa and whether the science of compassion can enhance individual and organisational performance.
+The projects that will receive up to £5,000 explore a wide range of issues, such as how data can help tackle inequality and the use of blockchain technology to help people in Africa.

 More than 20 projects from across the University entered into the EFI’s inaugural Research Awards, and the judging panel found the calibre of entries to be very high.